knime/knime-sdk-setup/README.md

 #### 1. Install Java
 * KNIME Analytics Platform uses Java 17 since version 4.6.
 In case you haven't installed the [OpenJDK 17](https://adoptium.net/), please download and install it, and then restart your computer.
-* KNIME Analytics Platform uses Java 11 for version 4.4 and 4.5 In case you haven't installed the [OpenJDK 11](https://adoptium.net/), please download and install it, and then restart your computer.
+  * for KNIME Analytics Platform 4.4 and 4.5, use [OpenJDK 11](https://adoptium.net/).
-* Versions of KNIME Analytics Platform up to 4.3 use Java 8 and will not work with Java 11.
-To develop plugins for these versions you will need to install OpenJDK 8 from the same source as above.
+  * for KNIME Analytics Platform up to 4.3, use [OpenJDK 8](https://adoptium.net/).

 #### 2. Install Eclipse
-* Download and install the latest version of [Eclipse for RCP and RAP Developers](https://www.eclipse.org/downloads/packages/release/2021-03/r/eclipse-ide-rcp-and-rap-developers).
-Make sure you are using at least version 2021-03.
+* Download and install the latest version of [Eclipse for RCP and RAP Developers](https://www.eclipse.org/downloads/packages/release/2022-03/r/eclipse-ide-rcp-and-rap-developers).
+Make sure you are using at least version 2022-03.

+  * in case you're on Apple Silicon, please still choose x86_64 for now.

 #### 3. Install Git and Git LFS
 If you plan to use the [Eclipse Git integration (EGit)](https://www.eclipse.org/egit/), you may skip this step.